MicrosoftDocs/microsoft-community-training/community-training/infrastructure-management/install-your-platform-instance/troubleshooting.md

 1. Login to [Azure portal](https://portal.azure.com)
 2. From home page, select the app service name from 'Recent Resources'
 3. Click or select 'Start' button from menu on the top
-4. Access Microsoft community training portal from the browser
+4. Access Community training portal from the browser

 ## Issue 6: Deployed failed with error “Azure subscription is not registered with CDN Provider”